plomgrading/plom/doc/source/hw_processing.rst

 Assumptions
 -----------

-Let us make a few assumptions about students' homework submissions:
+We make the following assumptions about students' homework submissions.
+(Various relaxations are possible; some of these are work in progress.)

-* a homework submission arrives as a single PDF (though perhaps this can be loosened later) containing at least 1 page;
+* Each homework submission arrives as a single PDF containing at least 1 page.
-* we know the name and student ID of the person who submitted each HW pdf;
+* We know the name and student ID of the person who should get credit for each HW pdf.
-* we know an unused paper-number to which we can assign this homework (again, this can potentially be loosened later); and
+* We know an unused paper-number to which we can assign this work.
-* we know (or can reasonably guess) which questions appear on which pages of a given HW pdf - i.e., a question-mapping.
+* We know (or can reasonably guess) which questions appear on which pages of a given HW pdf -- i.e., a question-mapping.

-We will also need a running server with the following properties:
+We will also need a running server with the properties listed below.

-* users  from groups 'manager' and 'scanner' exist, and their passwords are known;
+* Users  from groups 'manager' and 'scanner' exist, and we know their passwords.
-* the server contains an assessment specification that details the number of questions, the point value for each, etc.;
+* The server contains an assessment specification that details the number of questions, the point value for each, etc.
-* the server contains an assessment source PDF compatible with the specification just mentioned;
+* The server contains an assessment source PDF compatible with the specification just mentioned.
-* the server has allocated enough test-papers to ensure the database has at least one paper per student (Internally, the allocation corresponds to a Paper-Question-Version mapping, or `pqvmap`.
-On the web-based user interface, users can set this up on the page headed "Manage the number of papers and the paper-question-version database.);
+* The server has allocated enough test-papers to ensure the database has at least one paper per student.
+(Internally, the allocation corresponds to a Paper-Question-Version mapping, or `pqvmap`.
+On the web-based user interface, users can set this up on the page headed "Manage the number of papers and the paper-question-version database".)
-* the server has built printable PDFs of the assessment source, one for each student;
+* The server has built printable PDFs of the assessment source, one for each student.
-* the server has been told that the individualized assessment PDFs have been printed.
+* The server has been told that the individualized assessment PDFs have been printed.

-The last two bullets are a manifestation of Plom's genesis as a tool for presenting test booklets printed on paper to students.
+Several of these items reflect Plom's genesis as a tool for presenting test booklets printed on paper to students.
 In that context it is impossible to scan and upload student work without creating and printing the booklets the students will confront.
 And Plom's internal logic enforces